T0xIN19/interview/README.md

      > OS command injection is also known as shell injection.
 It allows an attacker to execute operating system (OS) commands on the server that is running an application.          <br>
      Useful commands : https://github.com/payloadbox/command-injection-payload-list

-   * How to prevent OS command injection vulnerabilities in web applications?<br>
+   * How to find OS command injection vulnerabilities in web applications?<br>
      > Detecting blind OS command injection using time delays.<br>
      > Exploiting blind OS command injection by redirecting output.<br>
      Exploiting blind OS command injection using out-of-band (OAST) techniques.<br>